cs-uob/COMS20012/docs/labs/Lab9.md

 - Change the monitoring period of watch.

-## Part 2: Memeory Management
+## Part 2: Memory Management

 1. The first Linux tool you should check out is the very simple tool free.
 First, type `man free` and read its entire manual page.

 2. Now, run `free` , perhaps using some of the arguments that might be useful (e.g., -m, to display memory totals in megabytes).
 How much memory is in your system?
 How much is free?
 Do these numbers match your intuition?

-3. Next, create a little program that uses a certain amount of memory, called [memory-user.c](https://github.com/cs-uob/COMS20012/blob/master/docs/code/memory-user.c).
-This program should take one commandline argument: the number of megabytes of memory it will use.
+3. Next, we'll create a little program that uses a certain amount of memory, called [memory-user.c](https://github.com/cs-uob/COMS20012/blob/master/docs/code/memory-user.c).
+This program can take one or two command line arguments: the number of megabytes of memory it will use and, optionally, the minimum number of seconds to run.
 When run, it should allocate an array, and constantly stream through the array, touching each entry.
-The program should do this indefinitely, or, perhaps, for a certain amount of time also specified at the command line.
+The program should do this indefinitely, or for a certain amount of time if specified at the command line.

 4. After compiling this program (`gcc memory-user.c -o memory-user`), just run with two arguments.
 The first argument is the number of MB to reserve and the second is the minimum number of seconds to run the program for.
 For example, if you use `./memory-user 100 30` 100 means that the program will be reserved 100MB of memory and will run for 30 seconds.